Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 What happened

-The pilots were where the product either proved itself or didn't.
-I ran sessions at partner rehab centers in person, watching how therapists introduced the system and where patients dropped off.
-We tested gamification mechanics as separate hypotheses and killed the ones that didn't move adherence numbers.
-The ones that did got doubled down on immediately.
+The pilots were where the product had to prove itself.
+I ran sessions at partner rehab centers, watched how therapists introduced the system, and tracked where patients dropped off.
+We tested mechanics one by one and cut the ones that did not move adherence.

 What the pilots confirmed

-• Gamified sessions increased average session time from 2 minutes to 18 minutes in the first week of pilot, validating the core engagement hypothesis
+• Gamified sessions increased average session time from 2 minutes to 18 minutes in the first pilot week

-• Progress streaks drove return behavior more reliably than any other mechanic tested
+• Progress streaks drove return behavior better than any other mechanic we tested

-• Therapists reviewed dashboards daily once patient-level session data was available, validating the co-development recommendation
+• Therapists checked dashboards daily once patient-level session data was available

 Before / After: Therapist Prescription Interface